 Production system readiness includes, but isn't limited to, the following conditions:

-- An up-to-date subscription estimate is activated, as described in Subscription estimator.
+- An up-to-date subscription estimate is activated, as described in Subscription estimator in Lifecycle Services (LCS).

 - Code, configuration, and data are ready for cutover.